Reddit: Mister Splashy Pants

-Controversies

-Overview

-The website generally allows subreddit moderators to make editorial decisions about what content to allow.
+Criticism and controversies

+In general, the website grants subreddit moderators discretion in deciding what content is and is not allowed on their subreddits, so long as site-wide rules are not being violated.
+This relative freedom has allowed for a wide diversity of subreddits to exist, and some of them have attracted controversy.

 Many of the default subreddits are highly moderated, with the "science" subreddit banning climate change denialism, and the "news" subreddit banning opinion pieces and columns.
 Reddit has changed its site-wide editorial policies several times, sometimes in reaction to controversies.
 Reddit has historically been a platform for objectionable but legal content, and in 2011, news media covered the way that jailbait was being shared on the site before the site changed their policies to explicitly ban "suggestive or sexual content featuring minors".
-Following some controversial incidents of Internet vigilantism, Reddit introduced a strict rule against the publication of non-public personally-identifying information via the site (colloquially known as doxxing).
+Reddit also received controversy over hosting misogynistic content, including the doxing of erotic models and revenge porn.
+Following some controversial incidents of Internet vigilantism, Reddit introduced a strict rule against the online publication of non-public personally-identifying information (a common internet harassment tool colloquially known as doxxing) via the site.
 Those who break the rule are subject to a site-wide ban, which can result in the deletion of their user-generated content.

 Due to Reddit's decentralized moderation, user anonymity, and lack of fact-checking systems, the platform is highly prone to spreading misinformation and disinformation.
-Those who use Reddit should exercise caution in taking user-created unsourced content as fact.
+It has been suggested that those who use Reddit should exercise caution in taking user-created unsourced content as fact.
+Concerns have been raised in particular about dangerous medical misinformation on the platform.
+A 2022 study of 300 comments and posts discussing urinary tract infections found that fewer than 1% cited a source for their content, and several contained harmful medical misinformation that may dissuade readers from seeking medical care or lead to dangerous self-medication, such as proposing fasting as a cure for UTIs.

 Reddit communities exhibit the echo chamber effect, in which repeated unsourced statements come to be accepted among the community as fact, leading to distorted worldviews among users.
+It has been suggested that since 2019, Russian state-sponsored troll accounts and bots have engaged in a broad campaign to take over subreddits, such as r/antiwar.